Streaming programs with permissions from producers. All files are restricted-access to Creighton University only.

 Films on Demand is a searchable online collection of more than 5000 educational videos for streaming on demand.
 It is possible to make links to specific videos or segments for posting in Blueline.
 There is a Health & Medicine collection of more than 1000 videos that can be browsed.

-Acland's Video Atlas of Human Anatomy by Dr. Robert Acland, University of Louisville.
+Acland's Video Atlas of Human Anatomy - by Dr. Robert Acland, University of Louisville.
 All dissections are real, fresh, unembalmed human specimens.
 The true color and texture of each structure is shown, just as it appears in the living body.
 Joints and muscles are shown actually moving as they do in life.
 A concise, synchronized narration runs throughout the video.
 As one sees each new structure, its name is displayed on the screen.
-Through the Table of Contents or by searching a comprehensive Index, one can access all six volumes of the Video Atlas including Upper Limb; Lower Limb; Trunk; Head and Neck; and Internal Organs.
-Requires Media Player or Flip4Mac to view.
+Through the Table of Contents or by searching a comprehensive Index, one can access all five volumes of the Video Atlas including Upper Extremity; Lower Extremity; Trunk; Head and Neck; and Internal Organs.
+Now with more than 300 self assessment questions.

 Beyond Blame.
 (10 min.)
 Bridge Medical, c1997.
 Tells the stories of a pharmacist, a nurse, and a physician who have each been involved in a fatal medication administration error.
 It shows in dramatic fashion why patient safety is the job of everyone in the hospital.
 Requires Media Player or Flip4Mac to view.